a3f/libvas/README.md

 ## Features

-- Multi-Platform: Runs on Windows, Linux, BSD, MacOS, SunOS and a probably a couple more systems
+- Cross-Platform: Runs on Windows, Linux, BSD, MacOS, SunOS and a probably a couple more systems
 - Read/Write/Remap other processes' memory
 - Allocate those nifty virtual-memory-mirrored ring buffers
 - Duplicate memory with Copy-on-Write semantics